Privacy Policy

 Purpose of processing

-Handling your request, communication and, if applicable, initiating or performing a contractual relationship.
+Processing your inquiry, communication, and, if applicable, initiating or performing a contractual relationship.

 Legal bases